-I had this keyboard sitting around the house for a while and decided to mod it – specifically, change the switches to a silent one so I can use it in an office environment.
+I had this keyboard sitting around the house for a while and decided to modify it – specifically, change the switches to a silent one so I can use it in an office environment.

 tl;dr It’s not as “hot-swappable” as it was advertised to be.